 For the typical discrete state MDP/POMDP cases, a discretization should be first performed for continuous random variables, transforming them to the discrete state space.
 As mentioned in Section \ref{Sec:DBN}, an efficient discretization has to balance model fidelity and computational complexity.

-To construct an infinite horizon POMDP equivalent to the DBN parametric model introduced in Section \ref{Subsec:DBNparam}, the states $S_t = S_{d_t} \times S_{\boldsymbol{\theta}}$ are assigned as the domain instances of the joint probability $P(d_{t},\boldsymbol{\theta})$.
+To construct an infinite horizon POMDP equivalent to the DBN parametric model presented in Section \ref{Subsec:DBNparam}, the states $S_t = S_{d_t} \times S_{\boldsymbol{\theta}}$ are assigned as the domain instances of the joint probability $P(d_{t},\boldsymbol{\theta})$.
 POMDPs are often represented in robotics applications by Markov hidden models containing only one hidden random variable.
 This has induced some confusion in the literature, where it is reported that POMDPs cannot handle deterioration mechanisms as function of time-invariant parameters \citep{JanniePOMDP2015}.
 However, a deterioration represented by time-invariant parameters can be easily modeled with POMDPs by augmenting the state space to include the joint probability distribution $P(d_{t},\boldsymbol{\theta})$.
+While state-augmentation techniques have been already proposed in the literature \citep{Papakonstantinou2014Part2,robelin2007history, kim2018pomdp}, we particularly augment the state space here in order to specify the POMDP dynamics based on deterioration processes modeled as parametric DBNs that also include time-invariant parameters.
+This approach can also accommodate formulations with model updating.
 Naturally, augmenting the state space implies an increase of computational complexity, as is the case for both DBNs and POMDPs.

 If the deterioration rate model (Section \ref{Subsec:DBNdetrat}) is instead preferred, the states $S_t = S_{d_t} \times S_{\tau_t}$ are defined directly from the domain of the joint probability $P(d_{t},\tau_t)$.
 The implementation for this case is documented in \citep{Papakonstantinou2014Part2}.
-At the initial time step, one can prescribe the initial belief $\mathbf{b_0}(s)$ as the joint probability $P(d_{t=0},\boldsymbol{\theta})$ or $P(d_{t=0},\tau_0)$.
+At the initial time step, one can prescribe the initial belief $\mathbf{b_0}$ as the joint probability $P(d_{t=0},\boldsymbol{\theta})$ or $P(d_{t=0},\tau_0)$.